 Sorrento is magical, day and night.
 It is one of the expensive cities of Italy but that shouldn’t put you off visiting it.
 A lot of people arrive in Sorrento on a cruise, and don’t have too much time to visit.
-However, for the ones that do stay a few days here, I want to give you a bit of advice on the beaches of Sorrento, as when I was there I found this aspect of the city to be a bit tricky.
+However, for the ones that do stay a few days here, I want to give you a bit of advice on the best Sorrento beaches, as when I was there I found this aspect of the city to be a bit tricky.

 Where to stay in Sorrento